ndelessa0/Quantitative-Finance/README.md

-# Stochastic-Methods
+# Quanitative Finance

-- Numerical Programming Algorithms for Stochastic Modeling of Quantitative Finance and Mathematical Economics.
+- These are .ipynb files for Algorithms on Stochastic Modeling of Quantitative Finance and Mathematical Economics.

-- Algorithms to model concepts of Financial Engineering like Brownian Motion, Black-Scholes Formula, and Monte-Carlo method for various stock option exercises.
+- In Each folder there is a README.md file explaining what the different code files do.

-- Amortization Schedule calculator for Real Estate applications.
+- Some of them are Stock Price Modelling, Creating an Amortization schedule, and analyzing the best fastest method to calculate Cash Flow